RoryByrne1/rorybyrne1.github.io/video-games.md

 # video games

-being raised with 3 older brothers, video games were a big part of my childhood
+being raised with 3 older brothers i played a lot of video games growing up

-i don't play very many games now and mostly only play games with other people but i do love the ones i play, so my favourite games are by in large the only games i've played
+i don't play very many games now and mostly only play games with other people but i do love the ones i play

-below is a list of said favourite games
+below is a list of my favourite games

 <div class="image-tiles">
     {% assign tiles = page.list | sort: "year" | reverse %}